Helping Guide our Future

 Doug Miller (Chair)

 I first started working with Rose Road in 2012 taking part in a marathon of fundraising events.
 I chose Rose Road as a charity to support as I knew a number of families to which they provide respite care, and I soon discovered the breadth of their services and extent of their community involvement.
-In my work with children with disabilities I am investigating and seeking compensation where negligence has occurred.
+In a previous role I worked with children with disabilities investigating and seeking compensation where negligence had occurred.

-Rose Road makes a positive difference to young people’s lives on the basis of need not blame.
-This is a vital community service.
+Rose Road makes a positive difference to young people’s lives on the basis of need and is a vital community service.

 I am humbled that my fellow trustees feel I have the skills to lead Rose Road as Chair as we look to the future.
 We are taking steps to expand our short breaks capacity at Rose Road and are always expanding our services not only in Hampshire, but also in neighbouring counties.
 So the future is bright and rosy, whilst ensuring we are ready to face the challenges ahead.